 Experts believe that an increase in the minimum wage would help reduce turnover rates, and encourage staff members to work at facilities for longer periods of time.
 This would help ensure a greater quality of care for vulnerable residents and hopefully a reduction in cases of neglect, abuse, and preventable death.

 Nursing home residents who have suffered abuse or neglect could qualify for a claim for compensation.
-If your loved one has suffered injuries as a result of neglect or abuse at a nursing home, talk to an Atlanta nursing home abuse attorney at the Katz Law Firm, and determine whether he or she has rights to a claim for damages.
+If your loved one has suffered injuries as a result of neglect or abuse at a nursing home, talk to an Atlanta nursing home abuse attorney at the Katz Personal Injury Lawyers, and determine whether he or she has rights to a claim for damages.